syncfusion-content/wpf-docs/wpf/TreeView/Expand-the-item.md

 ![WPF TreeViewAdv Expand_the_Item](Expand_the_item_images/Expand_the_item_img1.jpeg)

+You can download the sample [here](https://github.com/SyncfusionExamples/how-to-programmatically-expand-an-item-in-wpf-treeview-treeviewadv)

 ## Animation type

-The type of animation that is generated while expanding or collapsing the TreeViewAdv is controlled by using the AnimationType property.
+The type of animation that is generated while expanding or collapsing the TreeViewAdv is controlled by using the [AnimationType](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TreeViewAdv~AnimationType.html) property.
 This property includes the following options.

 * Fade—animation fades out when the TreeViewAdv is collapsed or expanded
 * None—no animation is generated